Afghans evacuated to Albania protest for faster move to US

 Some 2,400 Afghans were evacuated to Albania in August and September 2021 and given temporary shelter in Shengjin and another resort town, Durres.

-The United States and non-governmental organizations provided financial support for accommodating them.
+Non-governmental organizations from United States and other countries provided financial support for accommodating them.

 The Albanian government said at the time that it would house thousands of Afghans for at least a year before they moved to the United States for final settlement.
 More recently, the government pledged to keep them for longer than a year if their U.S. visas were delayed.